remosim/remosim.github.io/software.md

 su

 # Fix vim
-echo "set nocompatible" > /root/.vimrc
+echo "set nocompatible\nset mouse-=a" > /root/.vimrc

 # Disable ipv6 if it is causing problems in your network:
 echo "net.ipv6.conf.all.disable_ipv6 = 1" >> /etc/sysctl.conf